FlagOpen/FlagEmbedding/FlagEmbedding/visual/ReadMe.md

 ## Citation
 If you find this repository useful, please consider giving a star ⭐ and citation
-> paper will be released soon
+> Paper will be released soon